Kane admits he wants talks over Tottenham future, possible transfer

-Harry Kane has spoken publicly for the first time about his reported desire to leave Tottenham Hotspur this summer.
+Harry Kane has spoken publicly for the first time since his reported desire to leave Tottenham Hotspur this summer.

 [ MORE: How to watch PL in the USA ]

-Speaking to Sky Sports pundit and former Manchester United legend Gary Neville, Kane revealed that he feels like he has reached a crossroads in his career.
+Speaking to Sky Sports pundit and former Manchester United legend Gary Neville in a recent interview, Kane revealed that he feels like he has reached a crossroads in his career.

 After Spurs’ final home game of the season, a 2-1 defeat to Aston Villa, Kane was visibly emotional as he applauded the Tottenham fans inside the stadium.
 Many believe it was his farewell to the club he has been out for his entire career.